hfdb-info/hfdb-api/README.md

 Once visual studio code opens, it'll have loaded the directory as a project.
 The files structure in the explorer pane in vscode should match the directory exactly how it appears in the repo on github.

-Finally for the last step, all the necessary extensions need to be installed. hit ctrl+p and copy/paste in the following command and hit enter:
+The next step to be accomplished is installing all the necessary extensions.
+With vscode open, hit ctrl+p and copy/paste in the following command and hit enter:
 `ext install vscjava.vscode-java-pack esbenp.prettier-vscode Pivotal.vscode-spring-boot`

+Once the extensions are finished installing, the last thing to do is setup the `application.properties` file.
+Navigate to `src/main/resources/application.properties.example` in the project directory, copy/paste it, and remove `.example` from the name. **Do not delete or rename the original file!** In application.properties, where it says password, replace it with the password to your local instance of postgres.

-Once the extensions are finished installing, everything should be good to go.
+From there you should be good to start working.

 ## Quick Tour